Man killed in Albertville house fire

 Albertville Fire & Rescue responded to the house on Richmond Avenue around 4:30 p.m.

 According to Deputy Fire Chief Brent Ennis, a 65-year-old man who lived there died in the fire.
-Authorities have not yet released his identity.

-What caused the fire is still under investigation at this time.
-Stick with WAFF 48 for updates.
+Gary Jenkins was identified as the victim by Deputy Fire Chief Brent Ennis.

 Copyright 2021 WAFF.
 All rights reserved.